AdobeDocs/commerce-webapi/src/pages/graphql/schema/vault/mutations/createVaultCardPaymentToken.md

 ### `PaymentSourceOutput` attributes

 The `PaymentSourceOutput` object describes the payment source information.
-Requires the following attribute:
+It contains the following attribute:

 Attribute |  Data Type | Description
 --- | --- | ---